What is Translation Memory? Complete Guide to TM [2026]

 How is Translation Memory different from machine translation?

 Translation Memory recalls previous human translations; machine translation generates new translations using AI.
 TM gives you exact reuse of verified content.
 MT creates new translations that need review.
-Most modern workflows use both: TM for repeated content, MT for new segments, combined in a single workflow.
+Most modern workflows use both: TM for repeated content, MT for new segments.

 What percentage of fuzzy match is useful?

-Generally, fuzzy matches above 75% provide value.
-Here's the practical breakdown: 95-99% matches need minor edits (word or two).
+Matches above 75% typically provide value.
+Here's how it breaks down: 95-99% matches need minor edits (a word or two).
 85-94% matches require moderate review (phrases or restructuring).
 75-84% matches offer useful context but need significant editing.
-Below 75% typically provides little benefit—often faster to translate fresh.
+Below 75%?
+Usually faster to translate from scratch.

 Can I combine multiple Translation Memories?

-Yes, you can merge TMs or use multiple TMs simultaneously with priority settings.
-Common approaches: Master TM + project-specific TM.
-Read-only reference TM + active working TM.
-Client-specific TMs with organization master.
-When combining, watch for conflicts—define which TM takes precedence when matches differ.
+Yes.
+You can merge TMs or use multiple TMs at once with priority settings.
+Common approaches include a master TM paired with project-specific TMs, or a read-only reference TM alongside an active working TM.
+When combining, watch for conflicts — decide which TM takes priority when matches differ.

 How often should I update or clean my Translation Memory?

 Monthly: Remove obvious errors, duplicates, and test entries.
 Quarterly: Audit random samples, update changed terminology, archive obsolete content.
-Annually: Comprehensive cleaning, restructuring, and quality assessment.
-After major projects: Review and incorporate feedback, fix systematic issues discovered during translation.
+Annually: Full cleaning, restructuring, and quality assessment.
+After major projects: Review feedback and fix systematic issues discovered during translation.

-Whether you're a freelance translator building your personal TM or an enterprise managing millions of translation units, the principles remain the same: maintain quality source material, implement regular maintenance, and integrate TM strategically with glossaries and modern AI tools.
+Whether you're a freelancer building a personal TM or an enterprise managing millions of translation units, the principles are the same: maintain quality source material, clean your TM regularly, and integrate it with glossaries and AI tools.

-Ready to ensure your TM translations meet quality standards?
+Ready to make sure your TM translations meet quality standards?
 Try KTTC for AI-powered linguistic quality assessment that validates Translation Memory outputs against MQM standards.